 Cordemoy's other important work, the Discours physique de la parole (A Physical discourse on speech), appeared in 1668, as did his Copie d'une lettre ecrite à un sçavant religieux de la Compagnie de Jésus (A Copy of a letter written to a learned religious of the Company of Jesus).
 The latter is Cordemoy's attempt to reconcile Cartesian philosophy with the story of creation as found in the Book of Genesis.
 The former is an account of speech production, and its popularity led to Cordemoy's being recognized as one of the more important French philosophers of his time.
 He was even the model for the character of the Master of Philosophy in Molière's play Le Bourgeois Gentilhomme.

 Descartes had held that the essence of body is extension, and that as a result matter can be divided without end.
 If it is the nature of a body to take up space in three dimensions, that is, to have width, length, and height, then we can always conceive of that width, length, or height being divided.
-Further, according to Cartesian metaphysics, extension is a property, or an attribute, of body, and as such it cannot exist independently of a body.
+Further, according to Cartesian metaphysics, extension is the principle attribute of body, and as such cannot exist independently of body (nor can body exist independently of it).
 Thus according to Descartes, anywhere there is extended space, there is body occupying that space, making the existence of a void impossible.
 And so it is surprising to find Cordemoy, whose metaphysics is in most other respects quite Cartesian, arguing at the beginning of the Discernement for the existence of both indivisible atoms and empty space.